pivot-access-ltd/bma-offline-docs/src/how-to-deploy-machines.md

 Users can specify unique parameters using the API, override machines which fail network testing (allowing their use), and suppress individual failed network tests.
 Users can also review the health status from all interface tests, even sorting them by interface name and MAC.
 In addition, MAAS can report the overall status of all interfaces.

-<a href="#heading--acquire"><h2 id="heading--acquire">Acquire</h2></a>

-Acquiring ("allocating") a machine reserves the machine for the exclusive use of the acquiring process.
-The machine is no longer available to any other process, including another MAAS instance, or a process such as Juju.

-Before deploying a machine, MAAS must acquire it (status 'Allocated').
-When deploying from the web UI, this action is performed automatically (and invisibly).

-The action remains useful in terms of reserving a machine for later use.
-To acquire a machine explicitly select the machine and apply the 'Acquire' action.

 rad-begin   /snap/2.9/ui   /deb/2.9/ui /snap/3.0/ui /deb/3.0/ui
 To acquire/allocate a node with the web UI, select a machine which is in the "Ready" state, and drop down the "Take action" menu: